 Manuscripts will also be edited by the editorial team for structure, style and clarity.
 Once a manuscript has been accepted for publication, a PDF proof of the edited article will be sent to the author for review.

-If a manuscript is considered particularly timely, the journal may consider it for publication in Online First section of the website.
-This will mean the paper is published ahead of the quarterly issue, but will be removed from the Online First section and incorporated into the quarterly issue once it is published.
+If a manuscript is considered particularly timely, the journal may consider it for publication in the Online Early section of the website.
+This will mean the paper is published ahead of the quarterly issue, but will be removed from the Online Early section and incorporated into the quarterly issue once it is published.

 Authors whose embargoed papers have been chosen for highlighting to the media will be asked to confirm their availability for media interviews in the days preceding publication and give their input into the media release.
 Please see our Media guidelines for authors for more information.

-All final manuscripts are sent to the NSW Ministry of Health X weeks prior to publication for information purposes only.
+All final manuscripts are sent to the NSW Ministry of Health 2 weeks prior to publication for information purposes only.

 All final decisions on manuscripts, including the decision to publish, are made by the Editor-in-Chief.
 The journal appeals process for rejected manuscripts is outlined in our Editorial policies.